From research to clinic: Accelerating the translation of clinical decision support systems by making synthetic data interoperable: Methods

+Developing a unified architecture further necessitates two requirements.
+First, a considerable amount of manual data wrangling is required to use any synthetic data within an FHIR-based EHR system.
+Second, interacting with the FHIR servers requires maintaining relationships between entities within the FHIR framework such that the data is internally consistent.
+The resultant unified architecture provides seamless integration of synthetically generated data from existing platforms into these EHR systems, aiding the process of developing, testing, and validating CDSS tools, as stated below:

+\begin{itemize} \item A synthetic FHIR data generator that incorporates an open-source platform generating synthetic data resolves the issue of data accessibility to researchers and developers.
+In addition, it can also generate any missing fields in the data that are required by the CDSS tool. \item A data wrangling component facilitates the translation between health data and the consistent data formats necessitated by the FHIR framework.
+Additionally, an FHIR adapter interfaces with a cloud-based FHIR server, transforming the data to fit the FHIR framework data model. \item Using the SMART on FHIR framework to build CDSS tools ensures transportability across different EHR systems and enables integration with multiple EHR servers. \end{itemize}

-The synthetic data generators, FHIR framework, and SMART Health IT address the three primary challenges disjointly; thus, there is a need to unify these in a single architecture.
-In this paper, we propose an architecture named \texttt{SyntHIR} that integrates synthetic data generation and modern FHIR-based EHR platforms. \texttt{SyntHIR} provides a realistic development environment for machine learning-based CDSS tools.
-Moreover, the architecture includes relevant and usable data for testing and verification of CDSS tools.
-The system bridges the gap between an FHIR server and synthetic data generation tools, such that synthetic data can be generated based on existing FHIR-based EHR data.
-Combined, these elements allow us to simulate a clinical EHR system outside the clinical setting while providing realistic health data for training and testing CDSS tools.
-Our architecture integrates the following services to enable seamless development, testing and integration of CDSS tools:
+The above novel architecture is implemented in a system called SyntHIR.
+The SyntHIR system bridges the gap between an FHIR server and synthetic data generation tools, enabling the development of CDSS tools without accessing sensitive data.
+Combined, these elements allow us to simulate a clinical EHR system outside the clinical setting while providing realistic health data for developing and testing CDSS tools.

-\begin{enumerate} \item The synthetic FHIR data generator provides synthetic data addressing the issue of data accessibility to CDSS researchers and developers. \item A FHIR adapter integrates with a cloud-based FHIR server mitigating interoperability issues of data models and data formats. \item The data wrangling component facilitates the translation between health data and FHIR formats, enabling integration with synthetic data generators. \end{enumerate}